borisBelloc/Poc/README.md

 =======
 _2019_04_10 : Project imported from my gitlab account

-:floppy_disk: Beware : all poc made and tested with Google Chrome
+:floppy_disk: Beware : all poc are made and tested with Google Chrome !

 <br/>